chelseaz/active_survey/README.md

-# Getting started
+This repository contains replication code for the CCES simulations in the paper [Active Matrix Factorization for Surveys](https://arxiv.org/abs/1902.07634).

+Simulations are written in Python.
+We highly recommend using a virtual environment.

-Set up python virtualenv and install packages:
+To set up python virtualenv and install packages:

     virtualenv -p python3 venv
     source venv/bin/activate